couchbaselabs/couchbase-spark-mllib-sample/README.md

 ![Index creation](imgs/filled_bucket.png "The houses_prices bucket has been populated.")

-Let's also quickly add primary index for it:
+Let's also quickly add a primary index for it:
 ```
 CREATE PRIMARY INDEX ON `houses_prices`
 ```